Blog

 What Are SOX Controls?

-These controls deal with errors in company financial statements.
 Designed to align with the Committee of Sponsoring Organizations (COSO) model, SOX controls will ultimately protect investor interest and improve your corporate transparency.

 Why are SOX Controls Important in Corporate Governance?